🔼The name Legion: Summary

-By being vague about the cognominal designation of his legion's name, the demoniac also brings to mind the nameless legions XVII, XVIII and XIX, which were annihilated by the Germanians at the battle of Teutoburg Forrest in 9 AD.
+By being vague about the cognominal designation of his legion's name, the demoniac also brings to mind the nameless legions XVII, XVIII and XIX, which were annihilated by the Germanians at the battle of Teutoburg Forest in 9 AD.
 This horrendous defeat in combination with the Great Illyrian Revolt of 6 AD to 9 AD nearly destroyed the empire.
 Germania was never invaded again, the numbers 17 to 19 were never again used to designate Roman legions and the names of these legions were wiped from the historical records.

-And by adding, "for we are many" (in the Markan account) the demoniac seems to suggest two things:
+And by adding, "for we are many" (in the Marcan account) the demoniac seems to suggest two things: